 Independent Reporting Mechanism

 Action Plan Review: Lithuania 2023-2025

+Open Government Partnership

+Independent Reporting Mechanism

-Table of Contents Section I: Overview of the 2023 - 2025 Action Plan Section II: Promising Commitments in Lithuania 2023 - 2025 Action Plan Section III.
-Methodology and IRM Indicators Annex 1.
-Commitment by Commitment Data Annex 2: Action Plan Co-Creation 14
+Table of Contents

+Section I: Overview of the 2023 - 2025 Action Plan 3

-Section I: Overview of the 2023 - 2025 Action Plan
+Section II: Promising Commitments in Lithuania 2023 - 2025 Action Plan 5

+Section III.
+Methodology and IRM Indicators 10

+Annex 1.
+Commitment by Commitment Data 13

+Annex 2: Action Plan Co-Creation 14

-Lithuania's sixth action plan includes a promising commitment to establish new regulatory practices around public consultations at the ministerial and subordinate levels.
+Section I: Overview of the 2023 - 2025 Action Plan Lithuania's sixth action plan includes a promising commitment to establish new regulatory practices around public consultations at the ministerial and subordinate levels.
 During implementation, the Office of the Government needs to specify the commitments further by identifying what it aims to achieve through each and by setting measurable indicators to ensure accountability.
 Lithuania's sixth action plan has three commitments: establishing well-structured and high-quality legislative processes, building a customer-centric approach in the public sector, and improving the co-creation process on the national level.
 The previous action plan had commitments from the Public Procurement Office and the Center of Registers.
 Being independent from the Office of the Government, those institutions were not obliged to follow the timeline of the action plan when implementing their commitments.
 This time, the working group and the Office of the Government prioritized commitments whose implementation is, in most cases, in the hands of the Office.

-On 6 February 2023, the Office of the Government confirmed a new Working Group that operates as a multi-stakeholder forum.
-The Working Group is mandated to co-create and approve the sixth action plan and monitor its implementation.
-The Office of the Government addressed previous IRM recommendations by forming a Working Group where most government members have decision-making powers within their institutions.
-During the previous cycle, the lack of involvement of senior representatives left some agencies unaware of their role in implementing commitments.
-The Office of the Government reached a wider range of stakeholders, including experts in public policy, as well as lobbying organizations.3 The IRM welcomes this diversity in the Working Group, as the action plan focuses on improving law-making and acknowledging the experiences of different interest groups.
+On 6 February 2023, the Office of the Government confirmed a new Working Group that operates as a multi-stakeholder forum.1 The Working Group is mandated to co-create and approve the sixth action plan and monitor its implementation.
+The Office of the Government addressed previous IRM recommendations by forming a Working Group where most government members have decision-making powers within their institutions.2 During the previous cycle, the lack of involvement of senior representatives left some agencies unaware of their role in implementing commitments.
+The Office of the Government reached a wider range of stakeholders, including experts in public policy, as AT A GLANCE Participating since: 2011 Action plan under review: 2023-2025 Number of commitments: 3 Overview of commitments: